Trusted WordPress tutorials, when you need them most.

 It’s a simple way to make your pages feel more alive.
 For step-by-step instructions, see our guide on how to add a parallax effect.

 A search toggle effect keeps things clean by showing the search bar only when someone clicks the icon.
+This feature hides the search input field until a user actively clicks a button to reveal it.
 This helps your design feel less cluttered while still making it easy for visitors to find what they need.

 Search toggle effect in action on a WordPress block theme